LuizF0/Random-Episode-Chooser/README.md

 # Project 1:

-This is my first Python project
+This is my first Python project.

 I intend to update it as i learn new cool stuff

-##Here is the code:
+## Here is the code:

 ```
 import lib.collection as c